 A Checklist of What You Should Do Before, During & After a Test Drive

-Buying a car, especially a used car can be both an exciting and an intimidating process.
-Here’s a checklist that can help you make sense of your test drive and everything you need to do before, during, and after one.
+Buying a car can be both an exciting and an intimidating process.
+Here’s how to test drive a car be it new or used, with a checklist that can help you make sense of your test drive and everything you need to do before, during, and after one.

 Before Picking Out A Car